SuperDynamix/CLI-gite/README.md

 - repo
 to init dir with git and remote
 - push
+pushing to spcific branch and automate fetching if there.
 # Contributing
 I welcome all contributions!
 Feel free to open an issue or submit a PR!
 # License